athensresearch/athens/README.md

 ![tools-demo](https://athens-assets-1.s3.us-east-2.amazonaws.com/tools.png)

-# How to Use Athens
+# Building Locally / Contributing to Athens

-If you want to try Athens, you have a few options:

-1. Build yourself locally via the directions in [Contributing](CONTRIBUTING.md) (and consider contributing!).
-1. Sponsor the project on [OpenCollective](https://opencollective.com/athens) to receive the beta today.
-1. Join the [Waitlist](https://forms.gle/9L1D1T7R3G7pvh1e7) to get in line to use Athens.
+If you want to contribute to Athens as a developer or designer, please begin by reading [Contributing](CONTRIBUTING.md).
+This also contains instructions on how to build Athens on your own computer.

 Some tips once you've gotten Athens:
 - [How to use Athens](https://www.loom.com/share/ee5120d1f69d4ce0aab923de71caedd0)